 The dual-licence model is a key trust signal for international players seeking regulated casino access.

-The a recognised gambling regulator licence number 39318 appears on every leovegas withdrawal confirmation email sent to UK players.
+A recognised gambling regulator licence number 39318 appears on every leovegas withdrawal confirmation email sent to UK players.

-The a recognised gambling regulator licence number a recognised gambling regulator/B2C/118/2009 is referenced in leovegas’s terms of service under the "Regulation" section.
+A recognised gambling regulator licence number a recognised gambling regulator/B2C/118/2009 is referenced in leovegas’s terms of service under the "Regulation" section.